1984vc/website/content-src/notion/docs/founders-handbook/cofounder-departure.md

  If the founder hasn't been at the company for the full year cliff, it's often wise to grant them a few months worth of vesting—say 2%.
 On the other hand if the founder has  significant equity vested before the A, you want to buy back their shares so they leave with no more than 5% of the cap table, otherwise their holding will be perceived as "dead weight" by the Series A lead.
 {{< /callout >}}

-- Title (maintain co-founder, transition to advisor, etc)
+- Title (maintain co-founder, stay on as an advisor, etc)
 - Controlling the narrative (i.e. we have mutually decided to part ways, etc)
 - Last, a slew of legalese around non-disparagement, non-disclosure, etc.